 APIs make this possible, as they automate cross-channel data processing, freeing up time for you to run with the information.
 APIs are also essential for omni-channel campaign development.
 Don’t set and forget – with increased global competition and smart use of data across business, ensure your APIs are the best your company can afford.
 There’s no place for legacy technology in today’s environment.

 Presenting your data

 Decision-makers need data presented to them in a compelling fashion.
 PowerPoint slides aren’t enough to cut through the noise or impress anymore – data visualisation tools such as Tableau, Qlik, Adobe Illustrator and SAS are essential tools to get a campaign off the ground and report on the results.

 Automate these tasks

 Split testing, or A/B tests, for digital content and keyword lists for AdWords are essential in today’s market – updating them manually isn’t.
 Automate what you can so you can focus on the creative and strategy behind the execution.

 If a task involves a spreadsheet, it can probably be automated – if not now, then soon.
 Regularly review spreadsheets for automation opportunities.

 The jury’s out on whether chatbots are ready for mass use, but once they gain traction they’ll seem to be everywhere overnight, as we experienced with the Cloud.
 Don’t get left behind – companies like Uber are already using chatbots.
 Now’s the time to research and think about how they’ll work for you in the near future.

-Advancing your marketing prowess through online postgraduate study can help you navigate through upcoming trends and innovation, as well as master the strategies and implementation methods behind market research, management, branding, consumer behaviour and everything in between.
+Advancing your marketing prowess through the online RMIT Master of Marketing degree can help you navigate through upcoming trends and innovation, as well as master the strategies and implementation methods behind market research, management, branding, consumer behaviour and everything in between.
 Speak with one of our expert Student Enrolment Advisors on 1300 701 171 to find out more.